Could Hyperinflation Be Next For Venezuela?

 Venezuela's economy is rapidly contracting under centralized controls

-Venezuelan real economic output shrank 10% in 2015 year-on-year, the latest official figure available, as the Venezuelan central bank has stopped publishing data.
+Venezuelan real economic output shrank 10% in 2015 year on year, the latest official figure available, as the Venezuelan central bank has stopped publishing data.
 A leaked report from the central bank indicates that the economy contracted by an additional 18.6% in 2016.

 Another striking example of the economy's complete collapse is the implosion of auto sales.
 Sales peaked at 52,658 in November 2007.
 Almost a decade later in January 2017, only 157 cars were sold or registered in the entire country, representing a peak-to-trough fall of 99.7%.
-Domestic car production ceased as of December 2016 when Ford suspended operations.
+Domestic car production ceased as of December 2016 when Ford (NYSE:F) suspended operations.

 Next stop - hyperinflation?

-The regime's imposition of price controls on basic goods and foreign exchange has caused shortages, rationing and rampant inflation.
-Venezuelan broad money supply as measured by M2 was growing at 175% year-on-year in January 2017.
+The regime's imposition of price controls on basic goods and foreign exchange has caused shortages, rationing, and rampant inflation.
+Venezuelan broad money supply, as measured by M2, was growing at 175% year on year in January 2017.
 This absurdly high money growth is the result of the government printing money to pay for unsustainable welfare spending.
 Since Chavez came to power in 1999, M2 growth has averaged 47% annually, creating the perfect inflationary environment.

 Official CPI figure (160%) probably understates true inflation